Churn is a Reality

 The moment you acquire a customer, the race to churn begins.
 Everything about your product is unfamiliar to the user at this point.

 You cannot expect a customer to figure out your product on the first try.
-You should have a smooth, onboarding process.
-Even after onboarding, some aspects of the product may still feel unfamiliar to the customer.
+You should prioritize onboarding.
+And it's important to mention that even after onboarding, some aspects of the product may still feel unfamiliar to the customer.

 2. Help the Customer Achieve Product Mastery

-Over time, the reluctant users will master the use of your products.
-Customer mastery eventually breeds brand loyalty.
+Over time, these reluctant users will master the use of your products, and most importantly, customer mastery will eventually breed brand loyalty.